 The Keyword Discovery tool is quite similar to the Search Volume and Forecasts finder we have seen before.
 But it has a lot to offer when it comes to new LSI keywords.

-To rank on Google, you cannot simply write numerous articles without direction.
+To rank on Google, you cannot simply do content writing without direction.
 It’s essential to establish topical authority.

 Building topical authority involves collecting related keywords around a specific seed keyword and crafting an article centered on those keywords.
 These related keywords are called Latent Semantic Indexing (LSI) keywords, aka Semantic Keywords.